anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of acquired Voucher and Enrollment responses by Registrar-Agent

 A Registrar-agent that uses acquired voucher and enrollment response for domain 1 in domain 2 can be detected by the pledge-voucher-request processing on the domain registrar side.
-This requires the domain registrar to verify the proximity-registrar-cert leaf in the pledge-voucher-request against his own LDevID.
+This requires the domain registrar to verify the proximity-registrar-cert leaf in the pledge-voucher-request against his own LDevID(Reg).
 In addition, the domain registrar has to verify the association of the pledge to his domain based on the product-serial-number contained in the pledge-voucher-request.
+Moreover, the registrar verifies the authorization of the registrar agent to deliver pledge-voucher-requests, based on the LDevID(RegAgt) EE certificate information contained in this request.

-Misbinding of pledge by a faked domain registrar is countered as described in BRSKI security considerations (section 11.4).
+Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations (section 11.4).

 ## Misuse of Registrar-Agent Credentials